 - Lack of employee engagement

-These may not list all of your pain points, but these are the common pain points we hear from our customers prior to seeking out an Intranet solution.
+These may not list all of your pain points, but these are the common pain points we hear from our customers before seeking out a modern intranet solution.

-You’ve chosen an Intranet to be the key to bring things together and drive the change you’re looking to make.
-Collect your team internally and discuss what hasn’t been working and brainstorm ideas to come up with solutions.
+You’ve chosen an intranet to be the key to bring things together and drive the change you’re looking to make.
+Collect your team members internally and discuss what hasn’t been working and brainstorm ideas to develop solutions.